N-Gibson/Overlook/README.md

 Overlook is a hotel management app.
 Designed to allow a user (manager) to look at critical hotel statistics.
 Look up customers and their reservations and add room service orders.

+## Technologies

+- jQuery
+- Sass
+- fetch API

 ## Setup

-In order to view the code in action on a live server there is some minor setup required.
+In order to clone the repo and view the code in action on a live server there is some minor setup required.
 Follow the steps below.

 Run:
 ```
+git clone origin [filepath]
 npm install
 ```